 And the work Master’s is doing now—especially with the Centers of Excellence campaign—has Nichols excited, prompting him to form a mutually beneficial partnership between Inspire and TMU.
 Nichols hires Master’s graduates providing them with gainful employment while building his company with employees who share his same Christian ideals.

-“It’s relative to the Master’s culture to train up college youth to think about loving others and serving,”
+“It’s relative to the Master’s culture to train up college youth to think about loving others and serving,” said Nichols.

 “Partnering with Master’s allowed me to find likeminded people who wanted to serve others and love others.”